logzio/logz-docs/_source/logzio_collections/_prometheus-sources/kafka-telegraf.md

 ##### Create a configuration file for the JMX to Prometheus exporter

-In the directory of your JMX to Prometheus exporter, create a file named `kafka.yml` with the following content:
+Navigate to the kafka dirctory on your host, create a file named `kafka.yml` with the following content:

 ```yaml
 lowercaseOutputName: true